We’re all for solo travel, and we encourage everyone to try it at least once, especially women (warning: it’s addictive!).

 Travel buddies can make a trip better through shared experiences, making some parts of that solo trip all the more memorable.

-Deep connections are often built when we are on vacation somewhere far away from home, and that traveler you met in Antigua and with whom you went on a 2 day volcano hike could end up being one of your best friends.
+Deep connections are more easily built when we are on vacation somewhere far away from home.
+That traveler you met in Antigua and with whom you went on a 2 day volcano hike could end up being one of your best friends.

-Whatever motivates you, everyone needs a few travel friends with whom to go on some of the life changing adventures that are better shared.
+Everyone needs travel friends with whom to go on some of the life changing adventures that are better shared.

 Find your ideal travel buddy with the help of our tips.